-Indexes to Archives records & other sources for genealogy
+Indexes to historical records & other sources for genealogy

-I index historical records (especially unusual sources that are superb for genealogical problem solving) and I list the names on this Web site.
-It already has 53,000 names of people who were in Queensland, other parts of Australia and overseas, and thousands more will be added.
+I index historical records (especially unusual sources that are superb for genealogical problem solving) and I list the names on this website.
+It has about 70,000 names of people who were in Queensland, other parts of Australia and overseas.
+In 2023/2024 I'll continue some of the projects listed below.
+I may also add 20,000 names from a new index to pre-1900 Queensland records that very few family historians have ever used.

-You can also search my entire site (more than 135 pages) by entering a word in the search box.
+You can also search my entire site (more than 140 pages) by entering a word in the search box (opens in a new window).

 - Hospital admission registers.
 Often more accurate and more useful than certificates.
 Sometimes the only surviving source of immigration details.
 Lots of biographical data for local, interstate and overseas folk.

 - Old age pension records.
-Includes applicants who were rejected (under age or other reasons), and many people not on electoral rolls.
+Applicants granted a pension, and some who were rejected for being under age or other reasons.
+Gives place of residence for many people who were not on electoral rolls.

 - Police Gazettes.
 Friends and relatives sought, missing persons, alleged offenders, prisoners, wife/child/ship deserters, victims of crime, etc. Many Police Gazette notices include a detailed physical description or a photograph.